 In this section, we use the serial console to configure the UC-8100-LX's network settings.
-Follow the instructions given in the section, Connecting to the UC-8100-LX, to access the Console Utility of the target computer via the serial Console port, and then type Moxa:~# cd /etc/network to change directories.
+Follow the instructions in the Connecting to the UC-8100-LX section to access the Console Utility of the target computer via the serial Console port, and then type Moxa:~# cd /etc/network to change directories.